10 Unique Ilocos Food to Delight on in the Philippines

 Batac is the oldest town in the Province of Ilocos Norte and was founded in 1587 by the Augustinians.

-The city is famous for the Batac Empanadas which are considered some of the best in the country.
+The city is famous for its Batac Empanadas, which are considered some of the best in the country.

-Annatto is popular in South America and is used as a dye, medicine, and as an ingredient in many foods.
+Annatto is popular in Latin America and is used as a dye, as medicine, and as an ingredient in many foods.
 It is a natural food coloring and makes for a fun eating experience.

 Crispy Bagnet or pork belly meat